 He was featured in a scene in the Hunger Games movie as a “game maker.”
 Although he did not have a speaking line, he said the experience was worth it.
 He has also been cast on the TV show “One Tree Hill” where he made a lot of connections.

-When making the choice between acting and school, he often goes to his mom for advice.
+When making the choice between acting and school, he looked to his mom for advice.
 She works in health care, and if acting doesn’t work out, Eric has considered studying radiation therapy.
 “My mom is my biggest supporter,” he said.